DevExpress/devextreme-documentation/concepts/05 UI Components/Pagination/05 Getting Started with Pagination/15 Implement Remote Pagination/00 Implement Remote Pagination.md

 This section explains how to implement remote pagination.
-Client code generates a color list and requests a remote service for cards that represent those color entries on screen.
-The pagination component helps users browse resulting color cards.
+Client code generates a color list and requests a remote service for cards representing color entries on the screen.
+The pagination component helps users browse the resulting color cards.

 Implementation can be broken down into three steps: